Urban-Meteorology-Reading/UMEP-Docs/docs/source/Getting_Started.rst

             -  There are two options available:
               1. As Windows has no Python installation included, QGIS make use of a separate Python installation added when QGIS was installed on your PC.

                 This results in that pip cannot be used directly.
-However, if you installed QGIS according to the recommendations in `Getting started <http://urban-climate.net/umep/UMEP_Manual#Getting_Started>`__ you should have a **OSGeo4W shell** installed where you can use pip to add desired Python libraries. **OSGeo4W shell** is found in the Windows start menu.
+However, if you installed QGIS according to the recommendations in `Getting started <Getting_Started>` you should have a **OSGeo4W shell** installed where you can use pip to add desired Python libraries. **OSGeo4W shell** is found in the Windows start menu.

                 You need to run as an administrator of your PC.
 To do this, right-click on **OSGeo4W shell** and choose *run as administrator*.
 In the command window that appear, write:
                 ::